|

 SOUND

-AMPLIFICATION THROUGH THE OUTER AND MIDDLE EAR
+AMPLIFICATION THROUGH THE OUTER AND MIDDLE EAR A sound

 wave approaching the ear must displace the tympanic membrane,